 Many San Bernardino residents work in sales, and related jobs, where the pay structure means that they must rely on commissions for much of their income.
-If you are talented at your job, and tend to produce great results, commission can be a fantastic way of boosting your basic wage, but the system can also be open to abuse.
+If you are talented at your job and tend to produce great results, the commission can be a fantastic way of boosting your basic wage, but the system can also be open to abuse.
 All too often, the San Bernardino failure to pay commissions attorneys at JML Law represent clients who have been dismissed from their employment purely for the purposes of the employer avoiding payment of due commissions.
 Of course, California employment law makes it illegal to dismiss employees purely to avoid paying what they are due, and you can be certain than our lawyers will aggressively pursue every dime you are owed – plus compensation – should you find yourself in this situation.

 Not only will we seek the commissions your former employer should have paid to you, we will also recover damages in respect of your attorney’s fees, court costs, and other expenses associated with the failure to pay commissions.